Iroquois-class destroyer: Background

 On 22 December 1964, Hellyer announced the planned construction of four new helicopter-carrying destroyer escorts as part of a larger package of procurement for the navy.
 Though the Royal Canadian Navy had submitted an ASW design, it took a further four years to settle on a final one.
 This was due in large part to the need for the accommodation of large helicopters, variable depth sonar and the requirement to spread the industrial benefits around the country.
 In the end the design improved over the GPF in several ways.
 Instead of the twin semi-automatic 5 in gun mount, the new design had a single fully automatic 5-inch gun.
 The GPF was intended to be armed with the RIM-24 Tartar missile system.
 The new design ended up with the RIM-7 Sea Sparrow missile system which was capable of taking on both missiles and aircraft.
-Personnel for the new class was to come from the discarded aircraft carrier Bonaventure which had been taken out of service after the government reduced forced levels.
+Personnel for the new class were to come from the discarded aircraft carrier Bonaventure which had been taken out of service after the government reduced force levels.
 In December 1967, four new helicopter-carrying destroyers were announced as part of the five-year equipment program.

 In 1968, contracts were awarded to Davie Shipbuilding at Lauzon, Quebec and Marine Industries at Sorel, Quebec.
 However, the final drawings were not finished when all four ships were laid down in 1969.
 The entire program ended up costing $252 million.
 In 1970, the program was almost cancelled despite the fact that the ships were in production.
 This was due to the poor management of the program costs by the departments that governed the project.
 This eventually led to a significant reshuffling of senior positions at National Defence Headquarters.
 Commissioned in 1972–73, the ships perpetuated the names of Second World War-era Tribal-class destroyers, which led to the new class being referred to as the Tribal class.